Reviewing PPD (PPD) and Its Peers

-PPD (NASDAQ: PPD) is one of 35 publicly-traded companies in the “Commercial physical research” industry, but how does it compare to its peers?
-We will compare PPD to similar companies based on the strength of its valuation, institutional ownership, profitability, dividends, earnings, risk and analyst recommendations.
+PPD (NASDAQ: PPD) is one of 35 publicly-traded companies in the “Commercial physical research” industry, but how does it contrast to its peers?
+We will compare PPD to related companies based on the strength of its risk, earnings, profitability, analyst recommendations, dividends, institutional ownership and valuation.

-This is a summary of recent recommendations for PPD and its peers, as provided by MarketBeat.com.
+This is a breakdown of current ratings and target prices for PPD and its peers, as provided by MarketBeat.

 |